Game Builder Garage

-is a programming game developed and published by Nintendo for the Nintendo Switch.
-It was announced on May 5, 2021, and released on June 11, 2021.
+is a 2021 programming video game developed and published by Nintendo for the Nintendo Switch.
+Released on June 11, 2021, it is a spin-off of the Nintendo Labo series, which included a mode with similar gameplay titled Toy-Con Garage.

+Gameplay involves placing Nodons, which are representations of code, and connect them.
+There are 3 different gamemodes: interactive lessons where players build themed games, a free programming mode where players build what they want, and a set of tutorials, called "Alice's Guide" by the game, to teach players about the different Nodon.

 Gameplay

 In Game Builder Garage, the player uses a visual programming language centralized on the concept of creatures called Nodon.
 The Nodon represent various facets of input, game output, logic, and on-screen objects, such as a Stick Nodon that reports input from the Joy-Con analog stick or a Person Nodon that represents an on-screen character.
 The player builds a program by adding Nodon and making connections between the various nodes on Nodon, such as connecting the Stick Nodon to the Person Nodon as to tie the analog stick to movement of the character on-screen.
 Nodon are available to interface nearly all features of the Switch and Joy-Con, including the infrared sensors and motion controls.

 The game features a lesson mode to guide the player through using the Nodon language and to help them understand some of the principles of game development through a series of seven built-in games that the player can create.

 Games built within Game Builder Garage can support up to eight different Joy-Con, effectively allowing up to eight-player local multiplayer games to be built.